E

 Trichiasis is a condition in which eyelashes grow abnormally toward the eye, while epiblepharon is a congenital condition in which excess skin causes the eyelashes to contact the cornea.
 Treatment options include eyelash removal, electrolysis, hair root resection, and modified Hotz procedure, selected based on severity and cause.

-Explains the causes, symptoms, diagnosis, and treatment of epidemic keratoconjunctivitis (EKC) based on the Japanese Guidelines for the Management of Viral Conjunctivitis 2025 edition.
-Covers the highly contagious acute conjunctivitis caused by adenovirus D species (AdV8/37/53/54/56/64/85), including the MSI staging classification, diagnostic criteria, steroid/iodine treatment flow, hospital infection control measures, and compliance with the School Health and Safety Act.
+Epidemic keratoconjunctivitis (EKC): causes, symptoms, diagnosis, and treatment explained based on the Japanese Guidelines for Viral Conjunctivitis 2025 edition.
+A highly contagious acute conjunctivitis caused by adenovirus species D (types AdV8/37/53/54/56/64/85), covering MSI staging, diagnostic criteria, steroid/iodine treatment flow, infection control in healthcare settings, and response under the School Health and Safety Act.

 A fibrocellular proliferative tissue formed on the inner limiting membrane of the retina.
 It is classified into idiopathic and secondary types, and causes metamorphopsia and visual loss.
 This article explains Gass classification, OCT diagnosis, vitrectomy including ILM peeling, complications, and long-term prognosis.

-Explains the symptoms, causes, diagnosis, and treatment of episcleritis.
-Details the differences between simple and nodular types, differentiation from scleritis using the epinephrine test, association with systemic diseases, and prevention of recurrence.
+Explains symptoms, causes, diagnosis, and treatment of episcleritis.
+Details the difference between simple and nodular types, differentiation from scleritis using the epinephrine test, association with systemic diseases, and prevention of recurrence.

 Esotropia is a misalignment of the eyes in which one eye deviates inward (toward the nose).
 The main types are infantile esotropia and accommodative esotropia.
 For infantile esotropia, very early surgery (≤8 months) is advantageous for achieving binocular vision, while for accommodative esotropia, full refractive correction with glasses is the basic treatment.